stolostron/rhacm-docs/security/create_scc_policy.md

 Learn to create, apply, view, and update your Security Context Constraints (SCC) policies.

-## Creating a SCC policy
+## Creating an SCC policy

 You can create a YAML file for your SCC policy from the command line interface (CLI) or from the console.
 View the following sections to create a SCC policy:

-### Creating a SCC policy from the CLI
+### Creating an SCC policy from the CLI

-See [Creating Security Context Constraints](https://docs.openshift.com/container-platform/4.3/authentication/managing-security-context-constraints.html#security-context-constraints-creating_configuring-internal-oauth) from the OpenShift Container Platform documentation for more details.
+See [Creating Security Context Constraints](https://docs.openshift.com/container-platform/4.3/authentication/managing-security-context-constraints.html#security-context-constraints-creating_configuring-internal-oauth) in the OpenShift Container Platform documentation for more details.

 #### Viewing your SCC policy from the CLI

-See [Examining an SCC](https://docs.openshift.com/container-platform/4.3/authentication/managing-security-context-constraints.html#examining-a-security-context-constraints-object_configuring-internal-oauth) from the OpenShift Container Platform documentation for more details.
+See [Examining an SCC](https://docs.openshift.com/container-platform/4.3/authentication/managing-security-context-constraints.html#examining-a-security-context-constraints-object_configuring-internal-oauth) in the OpenShift Container Platform documentation for more details.

-### Creating a SCC policy from the console
+### Creating an SCC policy from the console

-As you create a SCC policy from the console, a YAML file is also created in the YAML editor.
+As you create an SCC policy from the console, a YAML file is also created in the YAML editor.
 Complete the following steps to create a SCC policy from the console:

 1. Log in to your cluster from the console.
 2. From the navigation menu, click **Governance and risk**.